-While there’s no substitute for photos of the real thing in your portfolio, that’s not going to happen before an idea is produced and the client has signed off.
-Giving your design ideas some context will help your clients appreciate the value of what you do, and here’s where you can get your hands on some free and premium PSD mockup templates.
+While there’s no substitute for photos of the real thing, you can’t add photos to your portfolio until an idea is implemented after sign-off.
+Giving your designs some context will help your clients to appreciate the value of what you do, and here’s where to get some free and premium PSD mockup templates.

 Get free & subscription-based PSD mockups